Product Dogfooding in Software Development: A Quick Guide (+Best Practices)

 Don’t stop there.

-Involve employees who have absolutely nothing to do with your product.
+Involve employees who are not involved in developing products or have absolutely nothing to do with them.
 That’s necessary to avoid the product team‘s biases affecting the results.
 You want to learn how the product really works and not how your testers believe it works or should work.

 Decide how the feedback will be collected